Quantifying the Effects of Parameters in Widespread SEP Events with EPREM: Introduction

 Energetic particle radiation, including solar energetic particles (SEPs) and galactic cosmic rays (GCRs), is a significant hazard to humans and technological assets throughout the heliosphere.
 Energetic particles can cause single-event upsets of electronic systems on satellites and can increase the radiation exposure of crewed missions, thereby reducing the ability of crew members to perform certain tasks or undertake additional missions.
 Exposure to energetic particle radiation can have both short-term and long-term negative health effects \citep{cucinotta_space_2010,cucinotta_space_2014,cucinotta_safe_2015}.

 With the advent of the era of multi-spacecraft observations of SEPs have come observations of so-called widespread SEP events.
 A widespread SEP event is both an intuitive and poorly defined concept.
 In the most basic sense, widespread SEP events are those in which multiple spacecraft, separated by some distance in longitude, observe SEPs originating from the same source.
 However, there is currently no agreed-upon longitudinal separation that constitutes a widespread SEP event.
 This work will defer to the community on the definition of ``widespread'' --- that is, if a peer-reviewed article identifies an SEP event as widespread and provides quantitative justification, we will consider that event to be a widespread SEP event.
+See, for example, the description of widespread SEP events within the larger context of multi-spacecraft SEP events in \citet{dresing_solar_2024}.

 Many studies have yielded intriguing questions related to the nature of multi-spacecraft SEP events.
 For example, widespread multi-spacecraft SEP events have exhibited particle onset times that are not well organized by the spacecraft’s magnetic connection to the CME-driven shock.
 The most famous of these is the 3~November 2011 event, during which ${>}25$ MeV protons were observed by spacecraft distributed over $360^\circ$ in longitude within 30 minutes of the CME eruption \citep{richardson_identification_2014}.